 Documentation submitted to the Financial Aid Office must be legible, appropriate, and have the student's Banner ID for identification purposes.
-If the student submits a document which is not legible (i.e., a copy of a tax return document in which the income numbers are not identifiable), appropriate (a tax return document is requested and the student submits W-2s), or identifiable (student submits a copy of the step- parents tax return and the last name does not match the student's and there is no student social security number) the requirement will be marked as incomplete and an explanation of what is needed to make it complete will be listed in the student's Eagle online account to view.
+If the student submits a document which is not legible (i.e., a copy of a tax return document in which the income numbers are not identifiable), appropriate (a tax return document is requested and the student submits W-2s), or identifiable (student submits a copy of the step- parents tax return and the last name does not match the student's and there is no student social security number) the requirement will be marked as incomplete and an explanation of what is needed to make it complete.